How do I advertise my vacancy?

 Applying for an apprenticeship is simple.
 All you need to do is complete the following three steps;

-Search for an apprenticeship vacancy on our website or the ‘find apprenticeship’ government website.
+- Search for an apprenticeship vacancy on our website (you can find the search function here) or the ‘find apprenticeship’ government website.
 All applications will go through the government website.

 And that’s all there is to it, congratulations, you’ve just applied for an apprenticeship!